Perwahl/SOVLRules/docs/SetupAndDeployment.md

 Solid terrain like cliffs and buildings block movement completely.

 ### Difficult Terrain
- Some terrain like forests and swamps can be traversed, but slow down movement.
+ Some features like forests and swamps can be traversed, but slow down movement.
 Any unit that enters or starts its turn inside Difficult Terrain reduces its movement by 25%.
 If a unit has less than 25% of its movement allowance left its not allowed to enter difficult terrain.

 ### Line of Sight

- Terrain features like forests, cliffs or buildings are tall enough to block line of sight for most units.
-Line of sight is needed for declating a charge, using missile weapons and casting some spells.
+ Terrain features like forests, cliffs and buildings are tall enough to block line of sight for most units.
+Line of sight is needed to declare a charge, use missile weapons and for casting some spells.

 |:------|:-----|
 |**Forest**| Difficult Terrain, blocks LOS |